SiyaJNdzobs/NPRT63PMPSOLUTIONS/README.md

 - Web-based (PWA) rather than a native mobile app
 - Revenue is *tracked*, not *collected* — no payment integration yet
 - Passengers without smartphones rely on the Marshal for manifest capture
-- No SMS fallback for passengers without data
+- No SMS fallback for passengers without data this is not implemented because it needs to be payed for but it is under consideration

 **Planned Enhancements**
 - Offline-first mode with background sync